ObjectiveTruth/objectivetruth.github.io/_posts/2014-06-05-ui-mega-patch-1-12-part-i.md

 tags:
 - Android
 - Picasso
-- runtime polymorphism
-- kenburnsview
-- ken
+- Runtime Polymorphism
-- burns
+- Kenburnsview
-- xml
+- XML
 ---
 Here are few topics that I've been reading up on that are quite interesting